Things to do in Prešov region – 30 places to visit

 At the end of the 14th century, it became a free royal city but declined two centuries later due to the anti-Habsburg uprising.
 In the early 19th century the Roman Catholic Diocese was established here and the city became alive again.

-Situated right in the city center, this church boasts the Baroque altar and well-preserved Gothic cabinet.
+Situated right in the city centre, this church boasts the Baroque altar and well-preserved Gothic cabinet.

 3. Domaša water reservoir